picodata/genin/README.md

 └── latest.gz
 ```

-`state` filenames can be of two types.
-The first is the `latest` state generated by last
+The `state` filenames can be of two types.
+The first is the `latest`
-successful run of `genin upgrade`.
-The second one is **sha256** sha sum computed on based
+state generated by the last successful run of `genin upgrade`.
+The
+ second one is the **sha256** hashsum computed using
-on `shasum256(shasum256 --old + shasum256 --new)`.
+ `shasum256(shasum256 --old + shasum256 --new)`.

-To view the states (their contents), a new command `genin list-state` has also been added which
+The contents of the states can be viewed with the help of the new `genin
-will display the last 10 runs of the `genin upgrade` command.
-In the displayed information will be
+list-state` command, which displays the last 10 runs of the `genin
-the type of operation, the arguments with which `genin` was called, as well as the list of changes
+upgrade` command.
+The output includes the operation type, the arguments
+with which `genin` was called, as well as the list of changes (what has
-(what has been added and removed).
+been added and removed).

 ```shell
 ---